rasmusvelling/python_experiments/README.md

 ## pyGam

-Working with the pyGam package to get sense of how it works (and if itis better than mboost for R)
+Working with the pyGam package to get sense of how it works (and if it's better than mboost for R).

+Stay tuned.